 The Service pulldown lets you select the data to analyze based on the name of the service name from which it was collected.
 This is one of the values you (or the runtime environment) specify when an application is run with profiling enabled.
 You may have profiling data from several difference services, or you may have data from only one.
 For more information on service names, see the profiling guides for Go, Java, or Node.js.

 The Profile type pulldown lets you choose the type of profiling data to analyze.
 Different languages support a different sets of profile types:

 Each profile type captures a different kind of information:

 - Threads: information about thread usage

-- Wall: information about total time to run
+- Wall time: information about total time to run

 The Zone name pulldown lets you restrict the analysis to instances of the service running in a specific Compute Engine zone, for example: